-For organizations who require multi-factor authentication (“MFA”) as part of their IT security policy, and who choose not to secure Mattermost behind a firewall with their existing MFA infrastructure, Mattermost Enterprise Edition offers a smartphone-based MFA check, in addition to email-password or Active Directory/LDAP authentication, to sign in to the Mattermost server.
+For organizations who require multi-factor authentication (“MFA”) as part of their IT security policy, and who choose not to secure Mattermost behind a firewall with their existing MFA infrastructure, Mattermost offers a smartphone-based MFA check, in addition to email-password or Active Directory/LDAP authentication, to sign in to the Mattermost server.

 Supported smartphones include iOS, Android, Blackberry and Windows Phone devices that are able to install Google Authenticator.
 Other than requiring internet access to download and install Google Authenticator, the phone used for Mattermost MFA does not require internet access.